 MSstats Bioconductor development version : link

 The development version of the package MSstats is the most recent and is available here.
-The versioning of the main package is updated twice a year, to synchronise with the Bioconductor release.
+The versioning of the main package is updated twice a year, to synchronize with the Bioconductor release.

 For use via Skyline external tool